wygulmage/xmobar/readme.md

       -F fg color   --fgcolor=fg color     The foreground color.
-Default grey -o            --top                  Place xmobar at the top of the screen -b            --bottom               Place xmobar at the bottom of the screen -a alignsep   --alignsep=alignsep    Separators for left, center and right text alignment.
+Default grey -o            --top                  Place xmobar at the top of the screen -b            --bottom               Place xmobar at the bottom of the screen -d            --dock                 Try to start xmobar as a dock -a alignsep   --alignsep=alignsep    Separators for left, center and right text alignment.
 Default: '}{'
       -s char       --sepchar=char         The character used to separate commands in